bloombar/self-promotion-post-generator/README.md

 ## Bugs

+- Doesn't yet post to LinkedIn automatically... looking into using [Automate-LinkedIn](https://pypi.org/project/Automate-LinkedIn/) for this.
 - Currently looks for fonts in the `/System/Library/Fonts/`, which works only on Macs... easy to change for PC.
 - Currently picks a random font, and sometimes gets illegible fonts.... need to be more selective